gurdalertek/SwapGasFees/Tutorial.md

 ![](./figures/SwapGasFees_Design_06.png)

 ## Screen 7: (Interface 2) ** Timeline Visualization under `Charts` Tab
-The second main function of the SwapGasFees app is the display of various charts, under the `Charts` tab, to enable a deeper understanding of the Uniswap ecosystem.
+1. The second main function of the SwapGasFees app is the display of various charts, under the `Charts` tab, to enable a deeper understanding of the Uniswap ecosystem.
-The `Charts` tab implements a different interface than the earlier three tabs: There is a display (possibly with a legend) and two navigation buttons, namely `Previous Chart` and `Next Chart`.
+2. The `Charts` tab implements a different interface than the earlier three tabs: There is a display (possibly with a legend) and two navigation buttons, namely `Previous Chart` and `Next Chart`.
 This interface design again is targeted to minimize the cognitive load on the user, allowing the user to digest the reported results one at a time.
-The first screen has the `Previous Chart` button disabled, yet still in display, to provide a hint of what is to come.
+3. The first screen has the `Previous Chart` button disabled, yet still in display, to provide a hint of what is to come.
-The first screen of the `Charts` tab immediately provides the most important information, off the bat: "What are the best times for swaps of top pairs?"
+4. The first screen of the `Charts` tab immediately provides the most important information, off the bat: _"What are the best times for swaps of top pairs?"_
-The visualization shows time on the x axis and top pairs on the y axis (as rows).
+5. The visualization shows time on the x axis and top pairs on the y axis (as rows).
-Each bar displays the favorable times for each swap pair.
-There has to be a consistent rule for all pairs, to identify the best times, such as "Select the times where the price is at the lower 30% quartile".
+6. Each bar displays the favorable times for each swap pair.
+There has to be a consistent rule for all pairs, to identify the best times, such as _"Select the times where the price is at the lower 30% quartile"_.
+7. While the presented visualization shows bars as a single color, each bar can potentially be drawn to allow a color spectrum.
+8. Sample source code for implementing this visualization can be found as [Timeline visualization](https://observablehq.com/@tezzutezzu/world-history-timeline), under [ObservableHQ Gallery](https://observablehq.com/@d3/gallery).
+The JavaScript visualization library used is [D3.js](https://d3js.org).
 ![](./figures/SwapGasFees_Design_07.png)

 ## Screen 8: Bubble Chart Visualization